velaia/notes/KoreaObservationsProsCons.md

 * Artwork in front of new buildings
 * Buses
 * Trains, subways usually on time with very little delay.
 Only one time in Gangnam a bus that was supposed to stop at the bus stop didn’t because crowded with other busses.
+* Water filter stations in most guesthouses and hotels.

 ## CONs:
 * barbed-wire in nature (along trails) to keep people on track